npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2014-11-30-besoin-de-visa.md

 Baggage handler do two pickups, one to get the majority of the bags 1H before departure (D-60), one to get any missed 30min before departure (D-30).
 [http://redd.it/2ndpsk](http://redd.it/2ndpsk)
 **How to find out if your flight has In-Seat power outlets?**
 It's always a very good idea to book your seat just after your flight purchase and [seatguru.com](http://www.seatguru.com) can help you to know what you can expect from that very seat.
-Usually In-seat power outlets are the same as a car power adapter. you can scroll seatguru by airline compagny [Here](http://www.seatguru.com/browseairlines/browseairlines.php) and check for your aircraft (carefull betwin domestic and international).
+Usually In-seat power outlets are the same as a car power adapter. you can scroll seatguru by airline company [Here](http://www.seatguru.com/browseairlines/browseairlines.php) and check for your aircraft (carefull between domestic and international).
 **what if i took a windows seat?**
 If you took a windows seat great!
-But what kind of view you want to enjoy during your flight, the iceberg the lands the sea or avoid the shiny sunshine? check this at [planefinder.net](http://planefinder.net/).
+But what kind of view you want to enjoy during your flight, the iceberg the lands the sea or avoid the shiny sunshine? check this at [planefinder.net](http://planefinder.net/). (we are able to enjoy for free this kind of map, because aircraft [transponder](https://en.wikipedia.org/wiki/Transponder_%28aeronautics%29) VHF,VFR are encryption free, if it was, it will be a technical challenge to decrypt all communications in time to set all the landings needed).

 ###One time, on a domestic flight###
 I was very late but just in time to be loaded (~20 passengers).
 In a hurry the cute stewardess guide me inside the plane.<br>